 - Get your Certificate of Registration (BIR Form 2303), Authority to Print, and books of accounts.

 If your annual income does not exceed Php 1,919,500 you just have to pay 3% percentage tax every 20th day of the month.
 You can also pay quarterly or annually.
 Freelancers usually pay the monthly taxes since their income are likely to fluctuate.

 There are two ways to get this done:

 1. Do the paperwork yourself

 You must regularly track your income, calculate your tax, and pay the BIR.
-No matter how busy you are, you need to include this responsibility to your long to-do list.
+No matter how busy you are, you need to include this responsibility on your long to-do list.
 You also have to take note of the specific dates of filing to avoid paying penalties.

 If BIR is not affiliated with your bank, you can’t do online payment.
 Thus, you have to fall in line and pay it personally to a bank or a Bayad Center.

 2. Get a service provider to do the paperwork for you

 There are service providers such as Taxumo who help freelancers, professionals, and small business owners to prepare and pay their taxes.

 Taxumo can keep track of your income and expenses, calculate your tax, pay it online, save your BIR confirmation, and the payment confirmation in a dashboard.

 This way you can make sure that you pay your taxes diligently.
 After all, Income Tax Return is the proof of income usually required for VISA application, mortgages, loans, insurance and health cards.

 Do I have enough emergency funds?

 Authors of The Wealthy Freelancer suggest that you must have enough emergency fund first before completely going full-time.